kevinmalaverr/codacy-code-project/README.md

 # codacy-code-project

+Every section is going to have its own branch.
+Main shouldn't be touched.

 - General Styles -> Yeliana
 - Section 1: Header & Hero -> Cristian & Gonzalo & Franco
 - Section 2: -> Santiago